eduNEXT/picasso/README.rst

 .. list-table:: Picasso Workflow Configuration
    :header-rows: 1

-   * - Name
+   * - Variable
      - Description
      - Type
-     - Default
      - Source
-   * - DOCKERHUB_USERNAME
+   * - DOCKERHUB_USERNAME (Required)
      - DockerHub username to push images.
 This username should be stored as a secret in the repository.
      - string
-     - None
      - Secret
-   * - DOCKERHUB_PASSWORD
+   * - DOCKERHUB_PASSWORD (Required)
      - DockerHub password for login.
 This password should be generated from DockerHub and stored as a secret in the repository.
      - string
-     - None
      - Secret
-   * - SSH_PRIVATE_KEY
+   * - SSH_PRIVATE_KEY (Required)
      - SSH private key for repository checkout.
-This key should have access to the repository specified in `STRAIN_REPOSITORY`.
+This key should have access to the repository specified in ``STRAIN_REPOSITORY``.
      - string
-     - None
      - Secret
-   * - STRAIN_REPOSITORY
+   * - STRAIN_REPOSITORY (Required)
-     - The repository to clone the strain from, e.g., edunext/repository-name.
+     - The repository to clone the strain from, e.g., ``edunext/repository-name``.
 This repository should contain the files necessary to build the image within the specified path.
      - string
-     - None
-     - Environment Variable
+     - Input
-   * - STRAIN_REPOSITORY_BRANCH
+   * - STRAIN_REPOSITORY_BRANCH (Required)
      - The branch to clone the strain from, e.g., main.
-This branch should contain the version of configuration `config.yml` file used to build the image.
+This branch should contain the version of configuration ``config.yml`` file used to build the image.
      - string
-     - main
-     - Environment Variable
+     - Input
-   * - STRAIN_PATH
+   * - STRAIN_PATH (Required)
-     - The path to the strain within the repository structure, e.g., path/to/strain.
-This path should contain the tutor configuration `config.yml` file used to build the image.
+     - The path to the strain within the repository structure, e.g., ``path/to/strain``.
+This path should contain the tutor configuration ``config.yml`` file used to build the image.
      - string
-     - None
-     - Environment Variable
+     - Input
-   * - SERVICE
+   * - SERVICE (Required)
-     - The service name to build, e.g., openedx.
+     - The service name to build, e.g., ``openedx``.
+This can be any service recognized by the tutor ecosystem.
      - string
+     - Input
+   * ENABLE_LIMIT_BUILDKIT_PARALLELISM (Optional)
+     - Enable enables limiting parallelism with buildkit to a max of 3 parallel build steps that can run at the same time to decrease resource consumption for those setups with low-powered machines.
+Default is ``true``.
-     - None
+     - boolean
-     - Environment Variable
+     - Input

 Usage
 *****